MeganerdNL/fw-fanctrl-runit-files/README.md

 ```
    The executables (`ectool` and `fw-fanctrl`) are now in `/usr/local/bin`. `fw-fanctrl` is actually a symlink to the python program located somewhere in `/opt/pipx`.

 5. Install the files in this repo on their exact location as in this repo.
-If you are not running Void Linux the location of the service files could vary, check the documentation of your distribution.
+If you are not running Void Linux the location of the service files could vary, check the documentation of your distribution. **The files should be executable**, `chmod +x` if needed.
 6. Enable the service, on Void Linux (can very on your distrubution):
 ```
 sudo ln -s /etc/service/fw-fanctrl /var/service